jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-virtual-networks.md

    ![Create vNet](media/vnet/virtual-network-create.png)

     > [!NOTE]
-    > If a service endpoint for Azure Cognitive Services wasn't previously configured for the selected virtual network and subnets, you can configure it as part of this operation.
+    > If a service endpoint for Azure Cognitive Research Technologies wasn't previously configured for the selected virtual network and subnets, you can configure it as part of this operation.
     >
     > Presently, only virtual networks belonging to the same Azure Active Directory tenant are shown for selection during rule creation.
 To grant access to a subnet in a virtual network belonging to another tenant, please use Powershell, CLI or REST APIs.